Beška (island): Name

 The alternative names of the island include Gorica, Beška Gorica, Beška Velja, Brezavica and Brezovica.

 Geography

-With the exception of the monastery, the islet is uninhabited.
+With the exception of the monastery, the 0.15 km2 (0.058 sq mi) islet is uninhabited.
 It was used by the villagers of Donji Murići (Muriq i poshtëm), hence it was considered part of the village's neighbourhoods.
 In this context, it appears with the name Murići in old maps.

 Monastery

 There are two churches in the Beška Monastery built on the island.
 The older church is St. George's Church, built at the end of the 14th century by Đurađ II Balšić the Lord of Zeta from 1385 to 1403.
 St. Mary's Church was built in 1438/1439 by his wife, Jelena Balšić.